-4We focus on Bayesian uncertainty, where agents learn about the parameters of a well defined model.
-This differs from Knightian uncertainty, studied, e.g., by Caballero and Krishnamurthy (2008).
+1We focus on Bayesian uncertainty, where agents learn about the parameters of a well-defined model.
+This differs from Knightian uncertainty, studied by, for example, Caballero and Krishnamurthy (2008).

 Our model features managers and investors.
 The latter can invest in the traditional sector or the innovative one.
 Because the traditional sector is well known, investors can directly manage their investments in that sector.
 In contrast, investment in the innovative sector is more challenging.
-While managers know how to operate in that sector, investors don't.
+While managers know how to operate in that sector, investors do not.
 Hence, when opting for the innovative sector, investors must delegate the care of their investments to managers.
 Thus, investors are principals, while managers are their agents.
 Correspondingly, we hereafter take the terms "managers" and "agents" as synonymous.

-Agents managing investments in the innovative sector can exert costly risk-prevention effort, to reduce downward risk.
+Agents managing investments in the innovative sector can exert costly risk prevention effort, to reduce downward risk.
 This is in line with investment situations with bounded upside in which the key is to prevent an unusually low downside.
 This applies, in general, to the need for due diligence in the purchase of assets, whereby failure to inspect an asset may fail to uncover some hidden flaw.
 This fits particularly well the purchase of fixed income securities.
-For example, when investing in a portfolio of Collateralized Debt Obligations, or high yield bonds, the manager can carefully scrutinize the quality of the paper he invests in.
-Alternatively, if not exerting risk-prevention effort, the manager relies on ready-made evaluations, such as those obtained from credit rating agencies.
+For example, when investing in a portfolio of Collateralized debt obligations, or high-yield bonds, the manager can carefully scrutinize the quality of the paper in which he invests.
+Alternatively, if not exerting risk prevention effort, the manager relies on ready-made evaluations, such as those obtained from credit rating agencies.
 We consider a continuum of heterogeneous managers.
-Some have efficient risk-management systems, so that, for them, risk-prevention effort is not very costly.
-Others have less efficient risk-management systems and incur larger costs when they exert risk-prevention effort.
+Some have efficient risk management systems, so that, for them, risk prevention effort is not very costly.
+Others have less efficient risk management systems and incur larger costs when they exert risk prevention effort.

-5Thus our analysis is in line with Zeira (1987, 1999), Rob (1991), Pastor and Veronesi (2006), and Barbarino and Jovanovic (2007), who show that learning induces fluctuations in industry size.
+$^{^{2}}$ Thus, our analysis is in line with that of Zeira (1987, 1999), Rob (1991), Pastor and Veronesi (2006), and Barbarino and Jovanovic (2007), who show that learning induces fluctuations in industry size.

-Our key assumption is that the benefits of risk-prevention effort materialize when the innovation is subsequently hit by a negative shock.
+Our key assumption is that the benefits of risk prevention effort materialize when the innovation is subsequently hit by a negative shock.
 When there is no negative shock, innovative projects fare well, even when managers exerted low effort.
-When a negative shock hits, the projects whose managers exerted high risk-prevention effort are relatively robust, while the other projects are highly likely to fail.
+When a negative shock hits, the projects whose managers exerted large risk prevention effort are relatively robust, whereas the other projects are highly likely to fail.
 This assumption fits the stylized facts from the Tech boom and bust.
 Market participants who invested without careful scrutiny in dot.com ventures fared relatively well until the bust of March 2000, but then incurred large losses.
 Another example is momentum-like trading, where, instead of conducting fundamental analysis, fund managers invest in stocks that previously fared well.
-While such strategy can generate profits in lenient market environments, it runs the risk of large losses when the market is hit by a negative shock.6 Similarly, institutions which purchased mortgage backed securities based on superficial risk controls and ready-made evaluations such as ratings, made large losses only when the crisis hit, in the summer of 2007.
+While such strategy can generate profits in lenient market environments, it runs the risk of large losses when the market is hit by a negative shock.3 Similarly, institutions that purchased mortgage-backed securities based on superficial risk controls and ready-made evaluations, such as ratings, made large losses only when the crisis hit, in the summer of 2007.
 In contrast, those professional investors and investment banks who scrutinized quality lost much less.